Amboise Castle, a Day Trip from Paris

 The direct train will take approximately an hour and forty-five minutes.
 The direct train leaves from Paris Austerlitz at 07:30, putting you in Amboise around 09:20.
 If you want to minimize travel time, this is your best option.

 The direct train departs Amboise at 17:30 and arrives in Paris at 19:20.
 This gets you back in the French capital just in time to freshen up before dinner.

-If getting up early isn’t in the cards, there are also trains that require a connection that departs throughout the day.
+If getting up early isn’t in the cards, some trains require a connection that departs throughout the day.